theJYC/LinkInABit/README.md

 ### JavaScript

-JavaScript (ES6) was used to grab key data from a LinkedIn profile page, which was then relayed to the extension's popup window (see [Chrome APIs](https://github.com/jinyoungch0i/circleBack#chrome-apis))
+JavaScript (ES6) was used to collect relevant metadata from desired LinkedIn profiles, which was then relayed to the extension's popup window (see [Chrome APIs](https://github.com/jinyoungch0i/circleBack#chrome-apis))
 <br/>

 The data was stored in the following object form: